 Whether you’re a local or you’re visiting, there are a lot of good reasons to grab your car and take a spin around Toronto.
 Toronto is a city made up of distinct neighbourhoods and sprawling communities that have their own personalities and calling cards.
-After going to the Towards Tomorrow Event, I thought about what would be the ideal day driving around the city and this is the itinerary that I came up with.
+With this one day in Toronto, you’ll get a glimpse of what makes Toronto an amazing melting-pot of diversity and why it’s one of the best cities in the world.

 Start off your day the right way with a hearty breakfast in one of the city’s friendliest neighbourhoods – The Annex.
 With more restaurants packed in a square meter than anywhere else in the city, you really can’t go wrong.
 I’d recommend checking out Insomnia Restaurant & Lounge which has one of the city’s best eggs benedict.
 It gets packed here so make sure you make reservation.